SuperOfficeDocs/superoffice-docs/release-notes/10.3/index.md

 #### New user guides

-Check out the new user guide for [SuperOffice for Outlook][51] - it's available in six languages!
+* The user guide for [SuperOffice for Outlook][51] - it's available in six languages.
+* See the user guide for [SuperOffice Mobile CRM][52] in Docs.

+#### Developer portal

+* **Tenant manager** - separate pages to help manage and view customer (tenant) information, including authorizations and licenses, across different environments like development and production.

 #### SuperOffice App Store